 Since independence in 1971, the South Asian nation has undergone several military coups.

-Khaleda’s residence in a sprawling compound was leased to her by the government in 1982, after her husband and ex-president, General Ziaur Rahman, was killed in an abortive coup.
+Zia’s residence in the sprawling compound was leased to her by the government in 1982, after her husband and ex-president, General Ziaur Rahman, was killed in an abortive coup.
 They had lived in the house for several years.

-The current government of Prime Minister Sheikh Hasina cancelled the lease last year, intending to put up multi-storey buildings for families of army officers killed in a mutiny in a paramilitary unit headquarters in Dhaka.
+The current government of Sheikh Hasina Wajed, the prime minister, who leads the centre-left, secular Awami League party, cancelled Zia’s lease last year.
+They intend to build multi-storey buildings for families of army officers killed in a mutiny in a paramilitary unit headquarters in Dhaka.

 Several thousand protesters skirmished with police close to Zia’s residence in the garrison area on Friday as the deadline for the expiration of her lease approached.

 As Zia was driven from the compound, witnesses and security officials said up to 4,000 protesters armed with sticks and stones set fire to vehicles and attacked officers near the headquarters.

 “They broke the front door, cut the grilles and then broke open my bedroom door.
 They dragged me out and pushed me into a car,” Zia said during a live television broadcast, wiping tears from her eyes.

 “I was forced out with only one clothing.
 I was humiliated.
 They evicted me from my house breaking all rules and regulations.
 They also hit my family members,” she said.

 Zia and her centre-right BNP ran the Bangladeshi government from 1991 to 1996 and again from 2001 to 2006.
 She was the first female prime minister in Bangladesh’s history.